 If this varies a lot, answer this question in relation to the last 4 weeks.

 Does your partner or a close relative or friend complain about your snoring?
+SELECT one of 4 from

 If you are unsure, please provide an estimate or select 'Do not know'.